Anansi: How diseases were brought to the tribe

 In this tale, Anansi went to the Sky-God Nyame one day.
 He wanted to take one of Nyame's sheep, named Kra Kwame, and eat it.
 Anansi told Nyame that if he was allowed, he would bring Nyame a maiden as a gift from one of the villages in return.
 Nyame agreed and gave him the sheep, so Anansi left and set out for his home, later preparing the sheep.
 Once he was finished preparing it, Anansi searched for a village and discovered one where only women lived; the Spider settled there and gave each of them some of the sheep he had killed, marrying every woman in the village and forsaking his promise to Nyame.
 Soon however, a hunter visited the village that Anansi had settled in and witnessed what he was doing.

-The hunter soon left and went to Nyame, reporting what he'd seen in the village.
+The hunter soon left and went to Nyame, reporting what he had seen in the village.
 Nyame became furious upon learning of Anansi's deception and ordered his messengers to go the village Anansi was living in and take every woman there.
 His messengers obeyed and took every woman, save one that was ill at that time, and presented them to Nyame.
-Disappointed, Anansi wasn't sure what he'd do as he now only had one remaining wife, as she was too sick to help him.
-He asked her and she simply told Anansi to gather a gourd and bathe her, filling up the gourd with the water he'd used afterward; that water would then house all of the diseases that had afflicted her.
-Anansi obeyed his wife and she became incredibly beautiful; Anansi realized she was more beautiful than any of the other wives he'd taken on while living in the tribe, in fact, and smitten by her, Anansi remarried the woman.
+Disappointed, Anansi was not sure what he would do as he now only had one remaining wife, as she was too sick to help him.
+He asked her and she simply told Anansi to gather a gourd and bathe her, filling up the gourd with the water he had used afterward; that water would then house all of the diseases that had afflicted her.
+Anansi obeyed his wife and she became incredibly beautiful; Anansi realized she was more beautiful than any of the other wives he had taken on while living in the tribe, in fact, and smitten by her, Anansi remarried the woman.
 Yet, the hunter visited the village again.
-He saw Anansi's wife, now beautiful beyond comparison, and returned to Nyame to report what he'd discovered.
+He saw Anansi's wife, now beautiful beyond comparison, and returned to Nyame to report what he had discovered.